10 Steps to Cybersecurity for Business

 8. Educate Staff.

 User Education and Awareness.
 Promote a risk management culture – risk management needs to be organisation-wide, driven by corporate governance from the top down, with user participation demonstrated at every level of the business.
-Provide appropriate training and user education that is relevant to their role and refresh it regularly.
-As a responsible company you should not post pictures of your staff online without their permission or if they have a role as an investigator.
+Provide appropriate training and user education relevant to their role and refresh it regularly.
+As a responsible company, you should not post pictures of your Staff online without their permission or if they have a role as an investigator.

 9. Removable Media Controls.

 USB and DVD policies.
-Produce a policy to control all access to removable media.
+Produce a policy to control access to removable media.
 Limit media types and use.
-Scan all media for malware before importing on to the company system.
+Scan all media for malware before importing it into the company system.

 10. Home and Mobile Working.

-Protect data and systems out of the office.
+Protect data and systems outside the office.
 Develop a mobile working policy and train staff to adhere to it.
-Protect data both in transit and at rest with strong passwords and encryption on devices.
+Use strong passwords and encryption on devices to protect data in transit and at rest.